Byron Katie: Early life

-Katie was born in Breckenridge, Texas, in 1942, and grew up in Barstow, California.
-Her father was a train engineer and her mother was a housewife.
-She was married at age 19, had three children and started a career in real estate.
+Katie was born in Breckenridge, Texas, in December 6, 1942, and grew up in Barstow, California.Her father, Rodney Reid, was a train engineer and her mother, Marion Campbell, was a housewife.
+In 1963, she married Robert Robinson in San Bernardino at age 19, had three children and started a career in real estate.

 Career

-In 1986, when she was forty-three with three children and unhappily married to her second husband, she reportedly suffered from depression, agoraphobia, overeating and self-medicating with codeine and alcohol.
-She called her insurance company for help, and was referred to Hope House in Los Angeles, a women's counseling center that has since closed.
-After two weeks of self-reflection in her home, she reportedly experienced an epiphany in her thinking which created a way for her to challenge and lessen the harmful effects of long-held beliefs.
-She credited the epiphany, which became known as "The Work", for a subsequent weight loss and other reductions in bad habits.
+In 1986, when she was 43 with three children and unhappily married to her second husband, she reportedly suffered from depression, agoraphobia, and overeating, and self-medicated with codeine and alcohol.
+She called her insurance company for help and was referred to Hope House, a women's counseling center in Los Angeles that has since closed.
+After two weeks of self-reflection at home, she reportedly experienced an epiphany in her thinking, which created a way for her to challenge and lessen the harmful effects of long-held beliefs.
+She credited the epiphany, which became known as "The Work," for her subsequent weight loss and reductions in bad habits.
+Family members, as well as one of the therapists at Hope House, said Katie underwent a personality change.

-She began holding informal meetings to discuss her philosophy, and in the early 1990s, began having more formal workshops.
+She began holding informal meetings to discuss her philosophy, and in the early 1990s, started holding formalized workshops.
 The workshops eventually led to the formation of Byron Katie International.